VedR9/ZomatoAIRecommendedTop5Restaurants/README.md

 # 🍽️ ZomatoAI — AI-Powered Restaurant Recommendations

-**Live App → [https://z-omato-ai-recommended-top5-restaur.vercel.app](https://z-omato-ai-recommended-top5-restaur.vercel.app)**
+(Hosted on a free server - please give it one minute to load for the first time) **Live App → [https://z-omato-ai-recommended-top5-restaur.vercel.app](https://z-omato-ai-recommended-top5-restaur.vercel.app)**

 Discover your next favorite meal, personalized for your taste, mood and cravings — powered by Google Gemini AI.